topquark22/morseR24/README.md

 It supports up to 8 different wireless channels, and 2 selectable device IDs.

-## Modes of operation

-### Master (transmitter) mode

-For master mode, leave pin D8 unconnected.

-The message to transmit is entered in the serial monitor console.
-It accepts multiple lines (as the serial input buffer can only accept 64 characters at a time) and concatenates them together.
-Enter a blank line to commit the message.

-The following in-line characters will cause the text to be interpreted in several different ways:

-- Morse code (the default, or preceded by **_** )
-- Unary (using the **#** character).
-For example, **#314159**
-- Hexadecimal (using the **$** character).
-For example, **$600DF00D**
-- Chess coordinates (using the **%** character).
-For example, **%e2e4 e7e5**

-You can change these in-line modifiers mid-text.

-The timings can be changed using the following commands, for example:

-- ***speed 100** changes the dot length to 100 ms
-- ***pause 3000** changes the inter-message pause to 3000 ms

-The command will be transmitted to the slave.
-Issuing one of these commands will interrupt and restart any broadcast in progress.

-### Slave (receiver) mode

-For slave mode, wire pin D8 to ground.

-The serial monitor will display the characters as they are transmitted, as well as any speed and pause timing changes.

 ## Hardware requirements

 This project uses the Arduino Nano V3, or a compatible board with integrated nRF24L01 radio.
 Other boards may work, but they must have analog input A7.
 So, for instance, a Uno won't work.